tinalexander/tinalexander.github.io/pages/2023/10-october.md

 >
 > After completion of lot release testing and manufacture of the appropriate dose, Exa-cel lots are shipped to qualified clinical centers for infusion.

+...

+Karl Kasamon, FDA [02:00:25]

+Exa-cel administration to patients with severe sickle cell disease led to achievement of primary and secondary efficacy endpoint by large majority of patients.

+The long term outcome following CRISPR based gene therapy in humans remains unknown, and questions still remain regarding off target unintended genome editing.

+...

 ## ACIP discussion on influenza vaccines and ischemic stroke

 - **Source:** webcast by Centers for Disease Control and Prevention